Who We Are:

 In the summer of 2018, the Spungen Foundation awarded the Lake County CaregiverNet (LCCN) a small grant to help the organization formalize its status in Illinois and with the IRS.
 In December, 2019, the LCCN achieved its goal, becoming recognized by the IRS as a designated 501(c)(3) organization.

-The Lake County CaregiverNet is led by Chris Damon of Lessons In Care L3C, Kathy Breen of Heritage Woods, and Ann Bartley-Arquilla, a retired nurse.
-Other Board members include Linda Rockwell of JourneyCare, Colette Jordan of AgeGuide Northeastern Illinois, and Curt Miller of Miller’s Heating and Cooling.
+The Lake County CaregiverNet is led by Chris Damon of Lessons In Care L3C; Dan Medina, a former care manager; and Ann Bartley-Arquilla, a retired nurse.
+Other Board members include Margaret Hoppe, a family caregiver; Colette Jordan of AgeGuide Northeastern Illinois; and Lisa Pugliese of Senior Living Connections.

 LCCN offers information via telephone and this extensive website, referral, and education to family caregivers.
 Educational programs for family caregivers include the evidence-based Stress Busters program and webinar/in-person presentations by community experts.
 We bring organizations together through quarterly meetings, group emails, and social media.
 The public is further informed via a vastly increased presence by caregiving organizations on the 211 Lake County website.
 Funding is provided through donations, membership, the Spungen Foundation, and AgeGuide.

 Please contact us if you would like to learn more and/or are interested in helping us build the Lake County CaregiverNet.